|Technical Staff||Soccer Operations||Medical Staff|

 Oliver Gage – Performance Analyst

-Gage enters his first season with Dynamo in 2015 after spending the that last three seasons as the operations assistant for University of Virginia men's soccer program.
+Gage enters his third season with Dynamo in 2017 after spending three seasons as the operations assistant for University of Virginia men's soccer program.
 His responsibilities with UVA included all aspects of video editing and performance analysis while assisting the coaching staff with day-to-day soccer operations.

 Virginia reached the NCAA College Cup in each of his three seasons at UVA, including the 2014 campaign when the Cavaliers claimed the NCAA Division I National Championship.